Frequently Asked Questions

 - The CDC has developed a test to diagnose COVID-19 and has distributed it to all public health labs in the United States.
 This test is now available at the NMDOH state lab, as well as at TriCore, LabCorp, Mayo Clinic Laboratories, Quest Diagnostics Laboratories, and BioReference Laboratories.

 - NMDOH has expanded call lines to handle thousands of calls about COVID-19 from the public and healthcare providers.

-- Testing is allowing for people with mild illness to isolate themselves at home and for hospitals to implement heightened infection control procedures.
+- Testing is allowing for people to isolate themselves at home and for hospitals to implement heightened infection control procedures.
 It is also allowing for contacts of confirmed COVID-19 cases who are not having symptoms to self-quarantine and be actively monitored by NMDOH so that further spread is minimized if they subsequently develop COVID-19.

 Is there a vaccine?